pragmatrix/Promise/README.md

 ### Installing Promise.ts

-Assuming that you are using Visual Studio, have [TypeScript 0.9 beta](https://typescript.codeplex.com/releases/view/105503) installed, and [target ES5](https://github.com/pragmatrix/Promise/blob/master/Promise.csproj#L70):
+Assuming that you are using Visual Studio, have [TypeScript 1.0rc](http://www.typescriptlang.org) installed:

 - [install the nuget package](http://nuget.org/packages/Promise.TypeScript/).